shubhamV123/outline/README.md

 ### Motivation of this project

 I don't want to get context switch while I am reading on internet.
 I dont want to pile up this information as most of the time it is not required.
 If something is important I can always save my pointers to my notes.
 I simply want something that jot down whatever point I like somewhere and I can review later.
 This also help in my notes to be less clutter.
 As you can make sure it is worth to save it in notes or not.
 So I didn't find something like this on internet.
-_Apple_ recently launced something similar quick notes but it only worked on safari and you need mac for that :-(
+_Apple_ recently launched something similar quick notes but it only worked on safari and you need mac for that :-(

 ### Built with